apache/apisix-website/website/blog/2021/12/30/apisix-proxy-grpc-service.md

 ### Apache APISIX

-[Apache APISIX](https://apisix.apache.org/) is a dynamic, real-time, high-performance API gateway that provides load balancing, dynamic upstream, grayscale publishing, service fusion, authentication, observability, and other rich traffic management features.
+[Apache APISIX](https://apisix.apache.org/) is a dynamic, real-time, high-performance API gateway that provides load balancing, dynamic upstream, canary release, service fusion, authentication, observability, and other rich traffic management features.
 Apache APISIX not only supports dynamic change and hot-plugging of plug-ins, but also has a rich library of plug-in resources.

 ### gRPC